cocotb/cocotb/documentation/source/install.rst

 Installation of Prerequisites
 =============================

-Cocotb has the following requirements:
+Cocotb in the stable version has the following requirements:

 * Python 3.5+
 * Python-dev packages